 When we started our philanthropy journey, we had not decided how much we would give each year.
-My daughter, Meher and I made the decisions and informed my son-in-law Pheroj.
-My grandchildren were young but when they were in their late teens, Pheroj suggested we involve them by explaining why we were giving and our strategy.
+My daughter, Meher and I made the decisions and informed my son-in-law Pheroz.
+My grandchildren were young but when they were in their late teens, Pheroz suggested we involve them by explaining why we were giving and our strategy.
 This advice of not doing things unilaterally got the entire family involved.

 We decided that we would give 30% of our dividends as philanthropy and from this year raised it to 50%.

 The entire family formally being involved was the turning point.
 Each member had their own pet cause.
-We decided that we would take into account Pheroj’s interest in helping hospitals (especially the one in which he was a trustee).
+We decided that we would take into account Pheroz’s interest in helping hospitals (especially the one in which he was a trustee).
 My children are passionate about dogs, and we give a very small amount because our rule is that unless a member is spending time for the cause that she is keen on, we do not make a substantial contribution.

 If you are an ultra-wealthy investor, family office, or CEO of a highly profitable business and would like to be interviewed or work together with our Billionaires.com rolodex, 4,000-member investor club, and 10+ live events a year, please complete the form below.